keboola/connection-docs/tutorial/ad-hoc/index.md

 {% endhighlight %}

 The URL was built using the Eurostat [Query Builder](http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/getting-started/query-builder).
-Also note that installing a library from within the python code must be done using the `pip.main` method and not the usual `pip install`.
+Also note that installing a library from within the python code must be done using `pip install`.
 Now that you have the data, feel free to play with it:

 {% highlight python %}
 years = df.groupby(df['time'])['value'].mean()